sumit-ai-ml/ZERO-YOLO/README.md

-# MED-YOLO: Medical Image Analysis Made Easy 🏥
+# ZERO-YOLO: ical Image Analysis Made Easy 🏥

-## What is MED-YOLO? 🤔
+## What is ZERO-YOLO? 🤔
-MED-YOLO is a user-friendly tool that helps doctors and researchers analyze medical images.
+ZERO-YOLO is a user-friendly tool that helps doctors and researchers analyze medical images.
 It can automatically detect and analyze different parts of medical images (like CT scans, X-rays, etc.) without needing to train it first.

 ## Features ✨
 - Easy-to-use web interface